kevinding0218/InterviewDocuments/Q and A/Algo/Template.md

 ### Heap/Priority Queue
 #### Top K
 ##### Define a Heap
-- Ask Kth Largest then use minHeap
+- Ask Kth Largest then use minHeap, so that top of MinHeap stores the min element and all its children nodes stores element greater than itself
-- Ask Kth Smallest then use maxHeap
+- Ask Kth Smallest then use maxHeap, so that top of MaxHeap stores the max element and all its children nodes stores element smaller than itself
 ```
 // minHeap
 PriorityQueue<P> minHeap = new PriorityQueue<>();